 My bedroom at home was the attic of our house, with a small window at each end.
 My antenna was just a long piece of copper wire I bought from a hardware store.
 It went from my window, to a telephone pole in the corner of my back yard.
 I made a short-wave radio so I could listen on short-wave, to radio stations all over the world.

 Our next door neighbor, Mr. E.K.
 Augustus, had me run a wire from my window, over to his house, hooked to a buzzer, battery, and a telegraph key at each end.
 He taught me Morse Code.
-He also taught me how to drive, in his brand new DeSoto car.
+He also taught me how to drive his brand new DeSoto 3 speed stick shift car .
 Not bad for a 14 year old kid.

 Over the years, I have taught many people how to send and receive Morse Code.
 I figured out an easy way for them to learn it.
-Using my technique, it only takes them 45 minutes to learn it, and once they go on my short-wave radio and make their first contact with someone in a far away country, it’s only a matter of time before they apply for their Ham Radio license and equipment.
-I am still a Ham Radio Operator, licensed by the Federal Communications Commission .
+Using my technique, it only takes them 45 minutes to learn it.
+Last year I had a 24 year old girl from California who leased a car for her Summer working here in town.
+She said she wished she could learn Morse code.
+I loaned her a telegraph key to practice learning Morse Code.
+When she would came to make her monthly lease payment, we would communicate by Morse Code, instead of by conversation.
+I am still a Ham Radio Operator, licensed by the Federal Communications Commission, W2JSN.

 One of my favorite people in the whole world was my Aunt Trudie.
 She had a beautiful 1940 Chevy Master Deluxe Club Coupe.
 At age 17, I bought it from her with $400 that I had earned and saved.
 It was an 11 year old car, and so beautiful.
 I bought war surplus seat belts that were made for fighter planes in WWII, and I installed them in my car, for safety.
 I was the only one in the world who had seat belts in my car in 1951.
 No one had ever seen a car with them.
 Years later, the U.S. government decided all cars should have seat belts.
 Now it’s against the law not to have them and use them.
 I saw the future way back then.